untoldwind/kerbal-env/README.md

 On windows things might be different though.
 Python exists on windows and most of the code should be platform independent, but nothing was tested in that direction so far.
 I have not done any kind of development on windows for decades.

+## EVE

+At the moment EVE is deployed as is, since it is actually pretty complicated to bundle shaders correctly.

+## Scatterer

+Like EVE it is deployed as is for the same reasons, but disabled for now since it seems to create wierd effects (at least on my machine).

 ## KAS

 KAS is deployed with the LEGACY code, but without the corresponding parts.
 This is just for compatibility with other mods (namely MKS).